 McBryde has received the following honors:

-- CMU Centennial Award as one of CMU’s most distinguished alumni of their first 100 years in 1992.
+- CMU Centennial Award in 1992 as one of Central Michigan University’s most distinguished alumni of their first 100 years.

-- Legislator of the Year by the Michigan Sheriffs Association in 1994.
+- Legislator of the Year in 1994 by the Michigan Sheriffs Association.

-- Merit Service Award by the Saginaw Chippewa Indian Tribe in 1995.
+- Merit Service Award in 1995 by the Saginaw Chippewa Indian Tribe.

-- Legislative Star Award by the Michigan Deputy Sheriffs Association in 1994 and 1996.
+- Legislative Star Award in 1994 and 1996 by the Michigan Deputy Sheriffs Association.

-- Distinguished Service Award by the Michigan Economic Development Corporation in 2008.
+- Distinguished Service Award in 2008 by the Michigan Economic Development Corporation.